stevejgordon/AspNetCoreDockerWorkshop/activities/08-Configuration.md

 }
 ```

-5. In the Startup class, add a public constructor accepting an IConfiguration object.
+5. At the top of the Startup class, add a public constructor accepting an IConfiguration object.
 Store this into a public read-only property.

 ``` csharp
 public IConfiguration Configuration { get; }